William Banach

-William Banach (1903–1951) was a member of the Wisconsin State Assembly.
+William Philip Banach (1903–1951) was a member of the Wisconsin State Assembly.

 Biography

-Banach was born William Philip Banach on March 30, 1903 in Milwaukee, Wisconsin.
+William Banach was born on March 30, 1903, in Milwaukee, Wisconsin.
 He went to South Division High School.
 He was Roman Catholic and was a member of the Knights of Columbus.
 Banach was a draftsman, insurance agent, and owned a tavern.
 He served on the Milwaukee Common Council.
 Banach died on March 24, 1951.

 Career

 Banach was a member of the Assembly from 1947 to 1951.
 He was a Democrat.